Chequer Inn: Checker sign and light

 In 1393 King Richard II created a law stating that "Whosoever shall brew ale in the town with intention of selling it must hang out a sign, otherwise he shall forfeit his ale."
 This was to make alehouses easily visible to passing inspectors, borough ale tasters, who would decide the quality of the ale they provided.
 The signs were illustrated so as to be identifiable to the mostly illiterate population.
 The name "The Checkers" or "The Chequers" originated from the design on the pub's sign; the design originated in ancient Rome, where a chequer board indicated that a bar also provided banking services.
 The checked board was used as an aid to counting and is the origin of the word exchequer.
 In the 17th-century, ale houses and inns were required to hang out lanterns to help illuminate the street.
 In Steyning the hook at the end of the Chequer sign bracket was used to support the town lamp.
-The lamp was missing for many years but was found & restored by the then landlord, Colin Garlic.
-A few years ago, before the Steyning bypass was built, the lamp was smashed by an over-laden timber lorry passing through the High Street.
-Local resident Alan Rogerson refurbished the lamp and it was restored to its rightful place.